front-end-intermediate/ExpressJSReact-retired/readme.md

 export default App;
 ``` -->

-In preparation for the next steps, create a new Recipes component:
+In preparation for the next steps, create two new componetns.

+A Recipes component:

 ```js
 import React from "react";